mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Update

-An Update proposal requests that the sender's leaf node in the tree be updated with a new HPKE public key.
+An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf ClientInitKey in the tree which would be updated with a new CIK.

 ~~~~~
 struct {
-    HPKEPublicKey leaf_key;
+    ClientInitKey init_key;
 } Update;
 ~~~~~

 A member of the group applies an Update message by taking the following steps:

-* Update the sender's leaf node by replacing the HPKE public key with the public key in the Update proposal
+* Replace the sender's leaf ClientInitKey with the one contained in the Update proposal

 * Blank the intermediate nodes along the path from the sender's leaf to the root